There are three options for Fours entering our camp program to most appropriately meet the needs of each child during their first time with us:

 Block A and Block B

-Full day Fours also sign up for a Choice Class during Block B during General Registration, in advance of the camp season.
+During Block A, each Homegroup is visited on a rotating basis by a visual art, music, sensory, or movement Specialist for an hour each morning on Monday, Tuesday, and Thursday.
+Note that Half Day Four/Half Day Nearly Fours participate in Block A activities only.
+Fours (Full Day) also sign up for a Choice Class during Block B during General Registration, in advance of the camp season.
 Block B Choice Classes meet outside of the Homegroup rooms in the afternoons on Monday, Tuesday and Thursday for an hour each day over the course of a two-week session.
 Different classes are offered each session.
 Classes are taught by Specialists, Head and select Associate Counselors.
 Fours classes take place both inside and outside of the Homegroup room and are open to the participation of children in all Fours groups.
-During Block A, each Homegroup is visited on a rotating basis by a visual art, music, sensory, or movement Specialist for an hour each morning on Monday, Tuesday, and Thursday.
-Note that Half Day Fours, Half Day Fours/Fives and Nearly Fours participate in Block A activities only.

 Camp-Wide Wednesday Activities

 On Wednesday mornings, children from all Fours and Fives Homegroups gather together for age-appropriate activities, such as mural-making, a dance party, making a marching band, or a special cooking project.
 This is a fun chance for children to interact with different Homegroups.
 It is also a good opportunity for friends in different Homegroups to spend time with each other.
-Wednesday afternoons (Full Day Fours) are set aside for collaborative projects and activities with other Homegroups in the camp or for more extended Homegroup activities.
+Wednesday afternoons (Fours- full day) are set aside for collaborative projects and activities with other Homegroups in the camp or for more extended Homegroup activities.

 The second Wednesday of each session is a theme day, such as “The Shrinking Machine,” “Little Red Rocket Ship” or “Big Green Meadow.”
 Camp-wide activities on those days are based on the theme, and each camp group chooses how it will participate in the theme.

-On Friday, all Fours groups attend camp from 9:00am to 4:00pm in order to go on Field Trips.
-We travel by chartered bus to locations such as the Green Meadows Farm and Central Park Zoo and Carousel.
+On Friday, all Fours groups attend camp from 9:00am to 4:00pm in order to participate in Exploration Days (the first Friday) and go on Field Trips (the second Friday).
+On Exploration Days, Fours and Fives have camp to themselves and engage in fun, in-depth camper-driven experiences on and around our campus including large scale artworks, obstacle course challenges, themed picnics, and rooftop water play.
+On the second Friday, Fours travel by chartered bus to locations such as the Green Meadows Farm and Central Park Zoo and Carousel.
 Our goal for Field Trips is to take the campers to “green,” natural spaces.
 We have a 1:3 or 1:4 counselor to camper ratio for Fours on Field Trips.